Demystifying investment docs: What investors expect to see

 Whatever amount you determine as reasonable and fair - respective to their contribution and when they joined - communicate that clearly.
 And for trust and transparency’s sake, they ought to understand the logic behind it too.

-You’ve chosen the Enterprise Management Incentive (EMI), the UK’s most tax-efficient share option scheme.
+• You’ve chosen the EMI, the UK’s most tax-efficient share option scheme.

-Give your team access to their own shareholder dashboard, where they can see their shares and the company's latest valuation.
+If you give your team access to their own shareholder dashboard, they can see their shares and the company's latest valuation.
 This empowers them with knowledge about the current and potential future value of their shares.
-Seeing all of this in realtime will really hit home.
+Seeing all of this in real-time will really hit home.

 EMI options vest over time, which basically means that they’re not available immediately.
 Instead, employees earn them as the years go by.
 Once their EMI options have fully vested, they can buy them.
 We call this exercising, which turns those options into shares.